DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 5. If all sensations are impermanent, arising and passing away, what does that mean about the "problems" they seem to represent?

+# Chapter 12: Riding The Bicycle

-# Chapter 12: Riding the Bicycle: Why You Keep Your Programming
+### Chapter 12: Riding the Bicycle: Why You Keep Your Programming

 *Sarah stared at her meditation cushion with frustration.
 "I thought the point was to get rid of all this automatic stuff," she said.
 "But I still catch my mind wandering, still have emotional reactions, still fall into old patterns.
 Am I doing this wrong?"*